 In this section, we link low-mass DM halo properties to dwarf galaxy properties.
 We show that enhanced power predicts a characteristic relation between stellar kinematics and galaxy size, that can be observationally explored.

 As mentioned in \cref{sec:intro}, we fix the Milky Way mass to $10^{12} \, M_\odot$ and evaluate satellite properties at median infall redshift.
 As we show in \cref{sec:app_statistics,sec:app_baryon}, the impact of leaving these free in our analysis is negligible, as other free parameters dominate our error budget.
-We also neglect specific aspects of the Milky Way merger history, like the Large Magellanic Cloud.
-Although recent work shows that it can impact satellite counts~\cite{Barry:2023ksd, 2021MNRAS.504.5270D,DES:2019ltu,2021ApJ...920L..11N}, the effect is smaller than our overall error budget (see \cref{sec:app_statistics}).
-On top of that, we use satellites discovered by SDSS, whose footprint does not contain the Magellanic Clouds.
-If other constraints are improved in future work, or if satellites recently discovered in the Southern Hemisphere are included~\cite{2018ApJ...852...68C, 2018ApJ...857...70C, 2018arXiv180902259J, 2018ApJ...863...25M, DES:2020szo, DELVE:2019xvr, DELVE:2021rcc, DELVE:2021lds, DELVE:2022ijm, DELVE:2022jls, Torrealba:2018svf, 2016MNRAS.461.2212J, 2021ApJ...923..140G}, this may need revisiting.
+We also neglect specific aspects of the Milky Way merger history, like the Magellanic Clouds.
+Although recent work shows that they impact satellite counts~\cite{Deason:2015hla, Barry:2023ksd, 2021MNRAS.504.5270D,DES:2019ltu,2021ApJ...920L..11N}, the effect is smaller than our overall error budget (see \cref{sec:app_statistics}).
+In addition, we use satellites discovered by SDSS, whose footprint does not contain the Magellanic Clouds (see Ref.~\cite{2022MNRAS.516.3944M}).
+If other constraints improve in future work, or if satellites recently discovered in the Southern Hemisphere are included~\cite{2018ApJ...852...68C, 2018ApJ...857...70C, 2018arXiv180902259J, 2018ApJ...863...25M, DES:2020szo, DELVE:2019xvr, DELVE:2021rcc, DELVE:2021lds, DELVE:2022ijm, DELVE:2022jls, Torrealba:2018svf, 2016MNRAS.461.2212J, 2021ApJ...923..140G}, this may need revisiting.